luistaka/wrangler/wrangler-docs/functions/json.md

 ```

 ## Parse
 Parses a json into `json-element`.
-If there are any issues in parsing, the function would return
+If there are any issues in parsing, the function returns
 `json-null`

 ### Namespace